 - Bisabolol: A component of chamomile that has anti-inflammatory benefits.

 - Simmondsia Chinensis Seed (Jojoba) Oil: A wax ester similar to human sebum.
-Ideal for all skin types, this ingredient can potentially balance the skin, is non-greasy and moisturizing.
+Ideal for all skin types, this jojoba oil can potentially balance the skin, is non-greasy and moisturizing.

 - Ethylhexyl Stearate: An emollient that improves product texture.